-3.3 Incidence Analysis of the Increase in VAT
+iii.
+Incidence analysis of the increase in VAT

 In this section we simulate the impact of the proposed VAT increases in Lebanon, stipulated to move from 10% to 12% and then to 15%.
-The simple methodology for the incidence analysis of these increases is summarized as follows: the impact of rising prices is first mapped onto households' consumption expenditure through the demand elasticities estimated above.
+The simple methodology for the incidence analysis of these increases is summarized as follows: the impact of rising prices is first mapped onto households' real consumption expenditure through the demand elasticities estimated above.
 Then, the distributional impact of varying consumption expenditure levels is analyzed by computing simple inequality measures (quintile ratios) and expenditure concentration curves.
 Also, the new levels of consumption are compared against the national poverty line to compute the incidence of poverty.
 The national money-metric poverty lines are obtained from El-Laithy et al. (2008), and the simulations incorporate the current exemptions in the Lebanese VAT system (see below).

 Figure 2 summarizes the impact on real consumption expenditure of the rise in VAT by household expenditure quintiles, under the two scenarios.
-It is noticed that the 2 percent increase in VAT results in almost 11% decrease in the consumption expenditure of the poorest households, and nearly 19% decrease in that of the richest ones.
-Increasing the VAT to 15% results in a much larger decline in the real consumption expenditure of all households, yet the decrease is higher for the rich than the poor.
-This shows that the current VAT system is slightly progressive.
+It is noticed that the 2 percentage points increase in VAT results in almost 8% decrease in the real consumption expenditure of the poorest households, and nearly 5% increase in that of the richest ones.
+Increasing the VAT to 15% results in a much larger decline in the real consumption expenditure of all households, and still an increase in consumption for the rich than the poor.
+This shows that the current VAT system is clearly regressive.

 How do the figures above compare with those of Newhouse and Zakharova (2007), who evaluate a similar case for the Philippines' increase in the VAT rate from 10% to 12%?
-In the Philippines' case, the reduction in households' real consumption was not greater than 2.5%, with households in the poorest quintile only losing 2.4% of their consumption.
-This is much smaller than the reduction simulated above for the case of Lebanon (11% decline in real consumption of the poorest households).
-The reason for this difference is that spending on exempted food categories in the Philippines constitutes as much as 64% of the consumption of poor households; while in Lebanon overall spending on food does not exceed 35% of the poor's total spending.
+In the Philippines' case, the reduction in households' real consumption was not greater than 2.5%, with households in the poorest quintile only losing 2.4% if their consumption.
+This is much smaller than the reduction simulated above for the case of Lebanon (8% decline in real consumption of the poorest households).
+The reason for this difference is that spending on exempted food categories in the Philippines constitutes as much as 64% of the consumption of poor households; while in Lebanon overall spending on food does not exceed 35% of total spending for the poor.

-Table 3 below, details the inequality implications of the rise in VAT; the share of the poorest households in total consumption hardly varies, while the share of the richest households decreases slightly.
-This is a direct implication of the larger decline in the consumption expenditure of the richer households.
-Inequality, measured by the simple ratio of richest 20% of households to poorest 20%, slightly declines.
+Table 3 details the inequality implications of the rise in VAT.
+The share of the poorest households in total consumption declines from 9,6 to 6% in the first scenario, while the share of the richest households increases from 39 to 48%.
+This is a direct implication of the changes in the real consumption expenditure of the richer households.
+Inequality, measured by the simple ratio of richest 20% of households to poorest 20%, increases from 4.1 to 8.
+The VAT increases seem to contribute to increasing inequality among Lebanese consumers.

-The small decline in inequality can also be seen by examining concentration curves for households' consumption expenditure.
+The increase in inequality can also be seen by examining concentration (or Lorenz) curves for households' real consumption expenditure.
 These curves plot the share of consumption against households' consumption rank.
-The concentration curve in Figure 3 shifts slightly inwards and closer to the perfect equality line (45° line) as a result of the VAT increase to 15%.
+The concentration curve in Figure 3 shifts outwards and away from the perfect equality line (45° line) as a result of the VAT increase to 15%.